KSechkar/pipette_opt/README.md

 The auxil program contains auxiliary functions used by BOTH methods Currently, it has a display function, as well as route/single operation cost functions of two different kinds.

+***
+Development purposes only

+howto_manual.txt outlines how to launch and test solvers

+The test_inp program creates test input .csv files

+The testing program runs on .csv inputs and writes down results